vinitsiriya/csharp-call-graph/README.md

 ## Further More

-If you want to derive more Class Dependency Graph from Call Graph or do more with the data, you see this tutorial. [code-analysis-tutorial-neo4j](https://github.com/vinitsiriya/code-analysis-tutorial-neo4j)
+If you want to derive more Class Dependency Graph from Call Graph or do more with the data, you can have a look on this tutorial. [code-analysis-tutorial-neo4j](https://github.com/vinitsiriya/code-analysis-tutorial-neo4j)